Software Cost

 If you’re evaluating what to build and what it should cost, here’s what exists, what each category does well, and where it leaves a non-technical buyer exposed.

-AI-assisted estimation.
-This is the category that's changing the equation for buyers specifically.
+AI-assisted estimation is the category that’s changing the equation for buyers specifically.
 Instead of facilitating a meeting where engineers guess, AI estimation tools take a project description and return a structured breakdown: features decomposed into tasks, story points assigned based on pattern matching across historical data, and cost ranges calculated from the scope.

-The difference isn't cosmetic.
+The difference isn’t cosmetic.
 Traditional tools ask five engineers to estimate in a room.
 AI estimation pattern-matches across thousands of comparable projects.
 The output is still an estimate, not a guarantee.
-But it's faster (minutes, not weeks), less subject to individual bias, and, critically for non-technical buyers, it doesn't require you to have a team assembled or a vendor engaged before you get a cost signal.
+But it’s faster (minutes, not weeks), less subject to individual bias, and — critically for non-technical buyers — it doesn’t require you to have a team assembled or a vendor engaged before you get a cost signal.

+The shift isn’t just a new category of tool.
+It’s a different model for when and how estimation happens.
 Traditional estimation requires a team, a backlog, and a meeting.
-That means estimation happens after you've committed to a vendor, assembled a team, and started defining work.
-By that point, you've already spent weeks and often money.
+That means estimation happens after you’ve committed to a vendor.
+By that point, you’ve already spent weeks and often money.

 AI estimation moves that step forward.
 You can get a structured cost estimate from a product description before you talk to a single vendor.
 That changes the negotiation dynamics entirely.
-Instead of asking an agency "how much will this cost?" and accepting whatever they say, you walk in with an independent reference point.
-"My estimate breaks this into 14 features at 220 story points with a cost range of $40K–$65K.
+Instead of asking an agency “how much will this cost?” and accepting whatever they say, you walk in with an independent reference point: “My estimate breaks this into 14 features at 220 story points with a cost range of $40K–$65K.
 Your quote is $80K.
-What's different?"
+What’s different?”

 No single tool is best for every situation.
 Here’s the honest breakdown: